- Home

 Safety precautions after brachytherapy

-If you have permanent brachytherapy your body may give off some radiation for a short time.
-The levels will gradually fall over time.
+If you have permanent brachytherapy your body may give off some radiation for a period of time.
+The levels will gradually fall over a number of months.
 This radiation only travels a short distance, which means there is little radiation outside your body.

-You will still need to take care with prolonged close contact around pregnant women and young children for a few weeks or months after the seeds are inserted – your treatment team will explain the precautions to you.
-You will be advised to use a condom during sexual activity for the first few weeks after treatment in case a seed comes out during sex (though this is rare).
+You will still need to take care spending time in close contact with pregnant women and young children for a few weeks or months after the seeds are inserted.
+Your treatment team will explain the precautions to you.
+You should use a condom during sex (intercourse and oral) for this precaution time in case a seed comes out (this is rare).

 If you have temporary brachytherapy, you will not be radioactive once the wires are removed after treatment, and there is no risk to other people and no special precautions are needed during sex.